-The Recovery service provided by Double Impact offers peer support, mutual aid and accredited training to improve employability.
-Their recovery community helps support all those in or near recovery to build self-awareness and resilience to stay drink or drug free in the long term.
+Double Impact provide peer support, access to mutual aid and accredited training and employment opportunities to those in Lincolnshire that have recovered from substance misuse.
+The recovery community helps support all those in or near recovery to build self-awareness and resilience to stay drink or drug free long term.

 Al-Anon offer support for anyone whose life is, or has been, affected by someone else's drinking regardless of whether the person is still drinking or not.